jakecable/telecom-complaint-prediction/README.md

 ---

-## Phase 1: The Foundation - Data Engineering & ETL
+## Phase 1: Data Engineering & ETL

 ### The Challenge
-The project began with four separate, messy datasets: a log of thousands of individual customer complaints, a wide census file, broadband quality data aggregated by "Census Place," and a geographic crosswalk file.
-A direct analysis was impossible due to data quality issues and, most critically, a geographic mismatch between the datasets.
+The project began with four separate and messy datasets: a log of thousands of individual customer complaints, a wide census file, broadband quality data aggregated by "Census Place", and a geographic crosswalk file to fix a geographic mismatch between the datasets.

 ### My Solution
-I built a robust ETL (Extract, Transform, Load) pipeline using Python and Pandas to forge these sources into a single, clean dataset.
+I built an ETL (Extract, Transform, Load) pipeline using Python and Pandas to merge these sources into a single, clean dataset.

-1.  **Extract & Clean:** I ingested the raw CSVs, handling non-standard file encodings, skipping metadata rows, and standardizing data types to preserve data integrity (e.g., keeping leading zeros on ZIP codes).
+1.  **Extract & Clean:** I read in the raw CSVs, handling non-standard file encodings, skipping metadata rows, and standardizing data types to preserve data integrity by keeping leading zeros on ZIP codes.
-2.  **Transform & Aggregate:** I aggregated the thousands of complaint tickets into a single, powerful metric: `complaint_volume` per ZIP code.
-I also parsed the complex census file to extract key demographic features like `total_population` and `median_age`.
+2.  **Transform & Aggregate:** I aggregated the thousands of complaint tickets into a single metric: `complaint_volume` per ZIP code.
+I also parsed the census file to extract key demographic features like `total_population` and `median_age`.
 3.  **Solve the Geographic Mismatch:** To solve the core challenge of joining ZIP code data with "Census Place" data, I implemented a weighted-average allocation.
 Using a geographic crosswalk file, I accurately distributed broadband statistics from a single city across its multiple constituent ZIP codes, ensuring a high-fidelity final dataset.

-**The Outcome:** A single, unified CSV file (`unified_model_dataset_corrected.csv`), ready for analysis, where each row represented a ZIP code with its associated complaint volume, demographics, and broadband quality metrics.
+**The Outcome:** A single, unified CSV file (`unified_dataset.csv`), ready for analysis, where each row represented a ZIP code with its associated complaint volume, demographics, and broadband quality metrics.

 ---

-## Phase 2: Finding the Story - Visualization with Power BI
+## Phase 2: Visualization with Power BI

-With clean data in hand, the next step was to make it understandable.
-I used Microsoft Power BI to create a one-page executive dashboard designed to answer key business questions at a glance.
-This dashboard successfully translated the raw numbers into an interactive, visual story, making the insights accessible to anyone in the organization.
+The next step was to visualize the data.
+I used Microsoft Power BI to create a one-page dashboard designed to answer key business questions at a glance.
+This dashboard successfully translated the raw numbers into an interactive, visual story, making the insights accessible.
+Key Visuals:
+1.  **Geographic Map ("Zip Code Hotspots")** A map of Texas with ZIP codes sized by complaint volume, to draw attention to the biggest problem areas.
+2.  **KPI Cards** Cards displaying "Total Complaints", "Average Complaints per ZIP", and the Top 5 Complaining ZIP codes.
+3.  **Scratter Plot ("Average Age per Complaint")** A plot of median_age vs complaint_volume, which visualized the relationship between demographics and service issues.
+4.  **Slicer ("State Abbreviations")** A slicer was made to filter the data between the selected state abbreviation.
+For now there is only data for Texas, but if more data is added in the future then more states can be selected.
 ![Power BI Dashboard Screenshot](images/power_bi_dashboard.png)

 ---

-## Phase 3: Digging Deeper - Statistical Analysis in R
+## Phase 3: Statistical Analysis in R

-To add statistical rigor to the visual findings, I switched to R, a language renowned for its powerful statistical capabilities.
+I used R to create a Linear Regression Model and a scatter plot showing the connection between total population and total complaints.

 ### Key Findings from a Linear Regression Model:
 *   **Population is the Strongest Predictor:** The model confirmed with statistical significance (`p-value < 0.001`) that `total_population` is the primary driver of complaint volume.
 *   **A Surprising Insight:** After accounting for population, broadband availability was *not* a statistically significant predictor.
-This crucial finding suggests that simply improving speeds might not be the most effective way to reduce complaints.
+This finding suggests that simply improving speeds might not be the most effective way to reduce complaints.
 *   **Model Performance:** The linear model achieved an R-squared of **0.45**, indicating it could explain about 45% of the variance in complaints—a strong baseline but with clear room for improvement.

 ![Population vs Complaints Scatter Plot](images/scatter_population_vs_complaints.png)

 ---

-## Phase 4: Building the Engine - Advanced Modeling & API Deployment
+## Phase 4: Advanced Modeling & API Deployment

-The final phase was to build a highly accurate predictive tool and make it accessible for real-world use.
+Next I wanted to create a predictive tool that was accessible for users to test.

-### 1. Building Better Models
+### 1. Building More Models
 Recognizing the limitations of a linear model, I trained and compared four different machine learning models in Python using Scikit-learn and XGBoost:
 *   Linear Regression
 *   Support Vector Regressor (SVR)
 *   Random Forest
-*   **XGBoost (Gradient Boosting)**
+*   XGBoost (Gradient Boosting)

-The ensemble models performed significantly better, with **XGBoost achieving an R-squared of over 0.65**, proving its ability to capture the complex, non-linear patterns in the data.
+The non-linear ensemble models performed significantly better, with **XGBoost achieving an R-squared of over 0.65**, proving its ability to capture the  non-linear patterns in the data.

 ### 2. Deploying the Models as a REST API
 A model is only useful if it can be used.
 I used **Flask** to wrap all four trained models into a single, flexible REST API.
 The API exposes a `/predict` endpoint that accepts a JSON payload with a ZIP code's features and returns a real-time prediction of the expected complaint volume.